Alberto Almarza, flute

 Cynthia Koledo DeAlmeida, oboe

-Cynthia Koledo DeAlmeida has been Principal Oboe of the Pittsburgh Symphony since 1991.
-For two years prior to this she was Associate Principal Oboe of the Philadelphia Orchestra.
+Cynthia Koledo DeAlmeida was appointed by Lorin Maazel as principal oboe of the Pittsburgh Symphony Orchestra in 1991.
+For two years prior, she was associate principal oboe of the Philadelphia Orchestra under Riccardo Muti.

 See Complete Bio